sabman/aicasts.com/011-mobilitydb.md

 This is a spatial range query.
 The query verifies that the trajectory of the car intersects the region.
 PostGIS performs an implicit bounding box comparison trajectory(T.Trip) && R.Geom using the spatial index on table Regions when executing the predicate ST_Intersects.

+2. List the cars that were within a region from Regions during a period from Periods.

 # Installation

 ```